SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Sometimes all you want is a simple and traditional bar where you can hang out, make friends, and try a choice of delicious beers from far and wide.
 And, if you are looking for a bit more, a game of pool and sports on the TV might also help.

-There are no gimmicks here – although you may chance upon one of the times during the day when the pool tables are free or perhaps hit happy hour when prices are greatly reduced – but no matter when you visit, you get is a great fun, friendly, and often lively bar that attracts a cool crowd of sports fans and the beer-loving tourists.
+But no matter when you visit, you'll get a fun, friendly, and often lively bar that attracts a cool crowd of sports fans and beer-loving tourists.

 Often reviewed as one of the greatest bars in San Francisco, The Boardroom is a trendy joint frequented by beer and sports lovers and a fun place to try some of the beers on offer.